Navigating Northerly Island on mobile

 If a user was able to track down key amenities during their even at a faster pace, then we would know any prior planning had a smooth outcome.

 If the question is "want tickets?" then what is the true website to get them at?

 The initial role I took was user flow creator.
 Out of the many perks of attending an outdoor concert, (even if you like the rain), we start by addressing some of the most significant risks that may come to bear on a ruined concert experience by mapping out the flow.
 The main tool for the concert goer is the mobile app.
 Together, the business and the user navigate some of the issues that can make or break the concert experience.

 The UX team got to work wading through organic search, at first.
 A templatized ticketing website as ticket booth, we started to think about what the user would need.

 We need a map.
-Notice the filterable optionsOur lovely venue has a weird seating format.
+Notice the filterable options.
+Our lovely venue has a weird seating format.

-Only two weeks.
 We creatively sensed where to go, but it was reactive.
 How do we communicate boundaries?
 I sketched out the first steps toward a final prototype.

-My third sketch contained a venue map.
+My third on-paper sketch contained a venue-layout map.

-Having to deal with bad weather, (no umbrella), acquiescing to seat squatting, or just getting lost in navigation are some examples.
+Having to deal with bad weather, no umbrella, acquiescing to seat squatting, or just getting lost in navigation are some examples.
 Interviews that I and the team conducted point to the importance of experience-ruiners.
 Moments that lose the fun of the concert, or lose the core experience are looming.

 Find below a "happy" path more deeply unravels depending on who is walking it.